List of Neighbours characters introduced in 1986: Dan Ramsay

-Dan Ramsay, played by Syd Conabere, made his first screen appearance on 26 August 1986.
+Dan Ramsay, played by Syd Conabere, made his first appearance on 26 August 1986.
 The character arrived in Erinsborough after being thrown out by his wife, Edna (Jessica Noad).
 Josephine Monroe, author of The Neighbours Programme Guide, quipped that it was apparent where Dan's sons Max (Francis Bell) and Tom (Gary Files) got their "pig-headedness" from and thought he was worse than both of them put together.
 When Edna found out that she and Dan were not legally married, Monroe thought it was due to Dan's "typical incompetence".
 Dan and Edna, who were on the brink of separating for good, were eventually married and they headed back to Brisbane.
 A writer for the BBC's Neighbours website said Dan's most notable moment was "Marrying his wife of 50 years after their original marriage was shown to be invalid!"
 In her book, Neighbours: the first 10 years, Josephine Monroe said Dan and Edna's wedding was one of the "most moving" and simplest ceremonies.

 Dan was born in Erinsborough, but he moved to Brisbane to find work.
 He met and married Edna Wilkins and they had three children; Max, Tom and Madge (Anne Charleston).
 Dan was happy when Madge began dating Harold Bishop (Ian Smith), but he was left shocked when she married Fred Mitchell (Nick Waters) and moved to Coff's Harbour.
 After the marriage ends, Madge moves to Ramsay Street, which had been named after Dan's father, Jack.
 Dan soon follows Madge after Edna throws him out for flirting with another woman.
 Dan takes an instant dislike to Clive Gibbons (Geoff Paine) after he almost drives over Dan's suitcase.
 Dan fakes a heart scare and Clive mentions he is a doctor, which prompts Dan to recover quickly.
 Dan makes sure that all the neighbours know about his family's history and he clashes with the Robinson family.
 Dan's granddaughter, Charlene (Kylie Minogue), is thrilled that he is staying, but Tom is not and he refuses to let his father stay with him.
 However, Dan insists on staying.
 He later harasses Madge at The Waterhole for free drinks, but refuses to tell her why he had left Edna on her own.
 Tom discovers that Edna is staying with Max and Madge invites her to Erinsborough.
 Edna is not happy to see Dan and they barely tolerate each other.
 Dan tries to wind Edna up by talking about a date he had arranged with Helen Daniels (Anne Haddy).
 Tom and Dan start to heal their rift by shaking hands.